 4. Cupcake Frosting Recipe

-I could make a list a mile long of frosting options, but if you’re looking for a really easy cupcake frosting recipe, give this one a try!
+I could make a list a mile long of frosting options.
+From homemade to store bought, I have yet to meet a frosting I didn’t like.
+However, there is one that stands out above the rest for me.
+If you’re looking for a really easy homemade cupcake frosting recipe, you have to give this Cream Cheese Frosting a try!

 6. How to Frost Cupcakes

-After you fill your frosting bag, cut the tip with good, sharp scissors.
+Precision Cut – After you fill your frosting bag, cut the tip off with a pair of good, sharp scissors.
 If it isn’t a clean cut, you will see marks and lines in your piping.
 You still may see a very subtle line in your frosting swirl, but it’s miniscule.
-If it bothers you, you’re better off using the frosting tips.
+If that bothers you, you’re better off using the frosting tips.

-When piping, hold the bag almost perpendicular to your work surface.
+Piping Tip – When piping frosting onto your cupcakes, hold the bag almost perpendicular to your work surface.
 Apply a mild amount of pressure as you start on the outside and swirl your way in.

 Some people prefer to have the frosting cover the whole cupcake, and some prefer to leave some cake showing.